ProFeel Life International

 A zinc salt bound to citric acid, offering excellent bioavailability and optimal absorption by the body.

 Zinc is carried through the body mainly by albumin and transferrin.
-It acts as a cofactor for over 300 enzymes and helps stabilise protein structures.
+It acts as a cofactor for more than 300 enzymes and takes part in stabilising protein structures.

 Authorized claim: Zinc contributes to normal cognitive function.
 Zinc contributes to the maintenance of normal skin.
 Zinc contributes to the normal function of the immune system.
 (EU Regulation No 432/2012)

 Zinc is carried through the body mainly by albumin and transferrin.
-It acts as a cofactor for over 300 enzymes and helps stabilise protein structures.
+It acts as a cofactor for more than 300 enzymes and takes part in stabilising protein structures.

 Authorized EU health claim